Extract from a journal of one of the settlers (CO1/1)

 But in presence of them both it fell out that we missing two bullett-bagges which had shott and Dyvers trucking toyes in them: we Complayned to theis kynges, who instantly caused them all to be restored, not wanting any thing.
 Howbeit they had Devyded the shott and toyes to (at least) a dozen seuerall persons; and those also in the llet over the water: One also having stollen a knyfe, brought it againe vpon this Comaunde before we supposed it lost, or had made made any signe for it: so Captaine Newport gaue thanckes to the Kinges and rewarded the theeves with the same toyes they had stollen, but kept the bulletes: yet he made knowne vnto them the Custome of England to be Death for such offences.

-« Return to Native North Americans3.
-This extract describes how the explorers were missing two bullet-bags and the contents.
+3. This extract from 24 May 1607 from Archer’s journal describes how the British were missing two bullet-bags and their contents.

 - When the loss was reported, how quick and effective was the Native Americans response?